olkitu/docker-laravel-project-template/README.md

 # Docker Laravel Project Template

-This is simple template image included basic PHP extensions and webserver configuration for Laravel/Lumen PHP projects.
+This is simple project template for developing Laravel and Lumen webapps with Docker.
+You just need Docker and IDE like [Visual Studio Code](https://code.visualstudio.com/) to start developing.

 ## Start develop Laravel/Lumen App